zanata/zanata-server/docs/user-guide/system-admin/configuration/mac-installation.md

 ## After pulling new changes to zanata-server

-## Running zanata-spa(New javascript module of translation editor) on server
+## Running zanata-spa

+zanata-spa is the javascript module for the new translation editor, that will replace the older editor in the near future.

 1. `unzip $JBOSS_HOME/standalone/deployments/zanata.war -d zanatawar && rm zanata.war && mv zanatawar zanata.war` Turn zanata.war into a directory
 2. `npm run build && cp -r <spa-directory>/build/* $JBOSS_HOME/standalone/deployments/zanata.war/app`